 (b) give such security for the discharge of liabilities incurred by the University as the University thinks fit.

-[Section 25A inserted by No. 27 of 1998 s.
+[Section 25A inserted: No. 27 of 1998 s.
 8.]

 25B.
 Minister may lend money

 (1) The Minister may lend money for capital works to the University, provided the works are for the purposes of the objects of the University.